-- 1. Off-Street Parking Approval Process. - a.
+1. Off-Street Parking Approval Process.

+a.
 Applicability.
-Parking standards shall apply to any of the following: - i.
+The parking standards shall apply to any of the following:

+i.
 New Primary Structure.
-Construction of a new primary structure. - ii.
+Construction of a new primary structure.

+ii.
 Major Change to Primary Structure Size.
 Increasing or decreasing the footprint of a primary structure by twentyfive (25) percent or more of its size, including those which have already been expanded whenever they cumulatively reach the twenty-five (25) percent threshold.